aws/karpenter-provider-aws/website/content/en/docs/faq.md

 * Attribute-based requests are currently not possible.
 * You can select instances with special hardware, such as gpu.

-### Can I identify EC2 instances using common labels?
-!!!
-NEEDS INFO !!!

 ## Workloads

 ### How can someone deploying pods take advantage of Karpenter?